BBL-lab/bbl-website/content/authors/justine-epinat-duclos/_index.md

   - Affiliated members
 ---

-Justine Epinat-Duclos is a CNRS Research Engineer (Ingénieur de Recherche) who heads the [PLANETE platform](https://www.crnl.fr/fr/plateforme/planete) at the Lyon Neuroscience Research Center — the facility where much of the lab's behavioral and developmental testing takes place.
+Justine Epinat-Duclos is a CNRS Research Engineer (Ingénieur de Recherche) who heads the [PLANETE platform](https://www.crnl.fr/fr/plateforme/planete) at the CRNL.
+PLANETE is the facility where much of the lab's behavioral and developmental testing takes place.
 She provides essential methodological and technical support for the lab's studies with children and families.